Welcome to our RELOCAL Project – and to our first newsletter!

 RELOCAL is now in its third year and some important milestones are coming up.
 The research on 33 case studies from 12 EU countries is ongoing and will be published in the next few months.
 The cross-case comparative analysis starts in April 2019.
 The research process takes a qualitative approach based on interviews with stakeholders from different territorial and policy levels, for their engagement with regards to the RELOCAL hypothesis; processes of localisation and place-based public policy can make a positive contribution to spatial justice and democratic empowerment of the localities.

-The second RELOCAL Project Conference called “The Role of the Local in Improving Cohesion and Spatial Justice: integrating place-based with top-down approaches to local development”, will take place on 7th March 2019 in Lodz Agency for Regional Development and will be hosted by the Department of Regional and Social Geography, University of Lodz, Poland.
-Scholars, practitioners and policy makers are invited to share their conceptual or empirical findings as well as their practical experience on identifying policies promoting spatial justice and socio-economic well-being at various levels of governance.
+The second RELOCAL Project Conference called “The Role of the Local in Improving Cohesion and Spatial Justice: integrating place-based with top-down approaches to local development”, took place on 7th March 2019 in Lodz.

 Highlights from RELOCAL Case Studies